A Catholic Alternative to KonMari

 Um, no thank you.
-As a Christian, I instead thank God for providing me with the gift of clothing and for all of the things for which He provides us.
+As a Catholic, I instead thank God for providing me with the gift of clothing and for all of the things for which He provides us.

-A cluttered home in my opinion, brings about chaos.
-It leads to a cluttered mind, and just doesn’t feel clean.
-And “cleanliness is next to Godliness?”
-Right?
+A cluttered home, in my opinion, brings about chaos.
+It leads to a cluttered mind and just doesn’t feel clean.

 The only principle which I have kept from her suggestions is to focus on one item at a time.